tikoflano/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 If you don't want to sign up to GitHub, you can also send us your patches via E-Mail in **git format-patch** format to the `bareos-devel`_ mailing list.

-Please make sure to use the Bareos `Automatic Sourcecode Formatting`_ Don’t forget any Copyrights and acknowledgments if it isn’t 100% your code.
+Please make sure to use the Bareos `Automatic Sourcecode Formatting`_ Don’t forget any Copyrights and acknowledgments if it isn't 100% your code.
 Also, include the Bareos copyright notice that can be found in every source file.

 Bug Database